phfaist/bibolamazi/doc/devel-filter.rst

       a custom class which represents an enumeration value of several options.

 Maybe look at the built-in filters and other examples to get an idea.

+It is important to specify the type of arguments because this will influcence the type of widget that the user will be presented with in the graphical user interface.
+For instance, if the argument is a bool, then a "True/False" choice dropdown menu is presented, but if the argument is a string, a text input widget is shown.

 More doc should come here at some point in the future..........